threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 Here we'll help you get started with using our Grid on testnet.

-This tutorial is for end-users. if you're interested in more advanced technical documentation, check out [Advance Development](develop.md)
+This tutorial is for end-users. if you're interested in more advanced technical documentation, check out [Advanced Development](develop.md)

 # Pre-requisites